EU intends to better understand Gulf states, says its ambassador to UAE

 "This is what we want to support and what we want to see in the Gulf."

-Mr Fontana said the EU was built to bring peace to Europe, which it is hoped can be passed on to this region.
+Mr Fontana, who is departing from office at the end of this week, said the EU was built to bring peace to Europe, which it is hoped can be passed on to this region.

 "On security we can also be involved, we have a lot of experience in Europe, in terms of working together in a European setting on peace and security.
 For us it's centrally a peace project and that's how we were born here," he said.